bcbio/bcbio-nextgen/docs/contents/atac.md

 hindbrain_rep1_R1.fastq.gz,hindbrain_rep1,hindbrain,rep1
 hindbrain_rep2_R1.fastq.gz,hindbrain_rep2,hindbrain,rep2
 ```
-The only two fields required in this file are `samplename` and `description`, you can put whatever you want
-for the other columns.
+The only two fields required in this file are `samplename` and `description`, you can put whatever you want for the other columns.
+The values provided in the description column are used to name the output files.
 We recommend adding any additional metdata you know about the samples here.

 ### 2. Generate YAML config file for analysis